 - b.
 If the order is in excess of the SAT, then the best interest determination must be documented in accordance with individual Military Department policy. - D. Commonly used non-Economy Act transaction authorities. - 1.
 Government Employees Training Act (GETA).
 (5 U.S.C. § 4104). - a.
 Purpose: permits agencies to provide training to employees of other federal agencies on a reimbursable basis. - a.
 Servicing agency is authorized to collect and to retain a fee to offset the costs associated with training the employees of other agencies. - b.
-Reimbursement is NOT authorized for training of other agency employees if funds are already provided for interagency training in its appropriation.23 - b.
+Reimbursement is NOT authorized for training of other agency employees if funds are already provided for interagency training in its appropriation.21 - b.
 Federal agencies must provide for training, insofar as practicable, by, in, and through government facilities under the jurisdiction or control of the particular agency. - c.
 Limitation: Non-government personnel. - a.
 This authority applies only to transactions between federal government agencies; therefore, it does not authorize the provision of training to non-government personnel. - b.
-The Comptroller General has not objected to federal agencies providing training to non-government personnel on a space-available basis incidental to the necessary and authorized training of government personnel, but the non-government personnel must reimburse the government for the costs of that training, and the agency providing the training must deposit the fees collected in the Treasury as miscellaneous receipts.24
+The Comptroller General has not objected to federal agencies providing training to non-government personnel on a space-available basis incidental to the necessary and authorized training of government personnel, but the non-government personnel must reimburse the government for the costs of that training, and the agency providing the training must deposit the fees collected in the Treasury as miscellaneous receipts.22

-23 Office of Personnel Management, Training Policy Handbook: Authorities and Guidelines 26, May 11, 2007.
+21 Office of Personnel Management, Training Policy Handbook: Authorities and Guidelines 26, May 11, 2007.

-24 Army Corps of Engineers - Disposition of Fees Received from Private Sector Participants in Training Courses, B-271894, 1997 U.S. Comp.
+22 Army Corps of Engineers - Disposition of Fees Received from Private Sector Participants in Training Courses, B-271894, 1997 U.S. Comp.
 Gen. LEXIS 252; To the Secretary of Commerce, B-151540, 42 Comp.
 Gen. 673 (1963).

 - 2. Federal Supply Schedules (FSS).
 (41 U.S.C. § 251 et seq -- The Federal Property and Administrative Services Act of 1949; 40 U.S.C. § 501; FAR Subpart 8.4). - a.
 Purpose: authorizes the General Services Administration (GSA) to enter into contracts for government-wide use outside of the restrictions of the Economy Act. - a.
 The FSS program (also known as the GSA Schedules Program or the Multiple Award Schedule Program) provides federal agencies with a simplified process for obtaining commercial supplies and services at prices associated with volume buying. - b.
-The GSA negotiates with vendors for the best prices afforded their preferred customers for the same or similar items or services, and awards thousands of governmentwide ID/IQ contracts for over 11 million commercial items and services. - c.
+The GSA negotiates with vendors for the best prices afforded their preferred customers for the same or similar items or services, and awards thousands of government-wide ID/IQ contracts for over 11 million commercial items and services. - c.
 Agencies place orders or establish blanket purchasing agreements against these Schedule contracts. - b.
-The procedures of FAR 17.5 do not apply to orders of \$550,000 or less issued against Federal Supply Schedules.
+The procedures of FAR 17.5 do not apply to orders of \$600,000 or less issued against Federal Supply Schedules.
 FAR 17.500(c)(2). - c.
-Ordering Guidelines: FAR Subpart 8.4 provides detailed guidance on the use of FSS, including ordering procedures for services requiring or not requiring a statement of work, establishing blanket purchase agreements under an FSS contract, and the limited "competition" requirements for FSS orders. (see also DFARS 208.404 for requirements for DoD orders against the FSS). - d.
-DoD Policy: contracting officers must: (1) consider labor rates as well as labor hours and labor mixes when establishing a fair and reasonable price for an order; (2) evaluate proposed prices for both services and products when awarding combination orders; (3) seek discounts and explain why if they were not obtained; and (4) solicit as many contractors as practicable.25
+Ordering Guidelines: FAR Subpart 8.4 provides detailed guidance on the use of FSS, including ordering procedures for services requiring or not requiring a statement of work, establishing blanket purchase agreements under an FSS contract, and the limited "competition" requirements for FSS orders. (see also DFARS 208.404 for requirements for DoD orders against the FSS). - 3.
+Committee for Purchase From People Who Are Blind or Severely